summiyahyousaf/space-chatbot/README.md

 Current Version: **v1.0**

-This project is actively being improved and expanded with more AI and NLP capabilities.
+This project is continuously evolving, with ongoing enhancements in AI, NLP, and chatbot functionality to improve performance and user experience.

 ---